Monchique Travel Guide: Top 10 Things to Do

 Getting There

-One can join Monchique by using one of the significant flying hubs in the country, Faro Airport, which is about 85 kilometers away.
-The second way is available by car, hiring it in Faro and going through the A22 motorway and the N266 road; the journey will take about 1.
-5 hours.
-We can also go by train or bus to Portimao – the nearest resort, and from there by bus or taxi to Monchique.
+We can also travel by train or bus to Portimão – the nearest resort - and then take a bus or taxi to Monchique.
 In case of a road trip, it will take about 2 hours to get to Leiria from Lisbon.
 A2 motorway within 5 to 3 hours of distance.
-Other transport options are the train or bus from Lisbon to Portimão and the other local means to Monchique.
+Other transportation options include the train or bus from Lisbon to Portimão, as well as local means to Monchique.

 1. Visit the Serra de Monchique.